sindresorhus/gulp-filter/readme.md

 Restore filtered files.

-#### options.passthough
+#### options.passthrough

 Type: `boolean`
 Default: `true`

 When set to `true` filtered files are restored with a PassThrough stream, otherwise, when set to `false`, filtered files are restored as a Readable stream.

-When Readable, the stream ends by himself, when PassThrough, you are responsible of the stream end.
+When the stream is Readable it ends by itself, but when PassThrough, you are responsible of ending the stream.

 ## License